janishahota/1000129-JANISHA_HOTA/README.md

 <img width="395" alt="Screenshot 2024-11-13 at 9 20 28 AM" src="https://github.com/user-attachments/assets/bda22784-57ce-4bff-8bcd-31895bcae604">

    - **Triples Detection**:
-      - Load YOLOv8 model and open the video file.
+      - Load the YOLOv8 model and open the video file.
       - Initialize counters for frames, violations, and detections.
       - Loop through each frame, running YOLO on it to detect objects.
       - For each detection: